widgetti/ipyvuetify/docs/template_usage.rst

 Although a powerful feature, programming Vue templates in a string is quite cumbersome, since you lose syntax highlighting and other advanced editor features.
-Instead, we can put out Vue template into a ``.vue`` file, and point our VuetifyTemplate to it.
+Instead, we can put our Vue template into a ``.vue`` file, and point our VuetifyTemplate to it.